drewbwarren/ME_495_Final/README.md

 #### move_to_cup
 * Takes in the pose of the cup, runs that through Baxter's built in IK service, and the creates and executes a path plan to that pose using MoveIt!.
 So far, the MoveIt! planner for pose targets is not working, so this node solves the IK for the joints and puts that joint target into the MoveIt! planner for joint targets.
 It's still a little finicky and needs more development to make it more robust, especially calling the IK service and creating the path plan.

-#### grasp.py
-* is a very simple node to control the joint positions of Baxter's left arm.
-Starting from rest, the arm moves to three intermediate positions before moving to a plausible grasping position above the table.
-A better approach would be to use the `moveit_commander` to plan a path to the position of the cup and avoid the known obstacle of the table.
-I will try to do that next.

 #### filter_V2
 * This node reads the messages sent to the /skeletons topic, which holds the locations of the skeletons found by the skeletontracker_nu package.
 It will filter the skeletons rank them based on how close they are and their angle off the center of the camera.
 Once a main user is identified, it publishes the xyz values of the right hand to the /target_poses topics as a Floast32MultiArray